Updated: May 9, 2023

-To deal with tax matters in Portugal, you will need to have a NIF (Número de Identificação Fiscal or Número de Contribuinte) which you can obtain from the Finanças (Finances) office.
+To deal with tax matters in Portugal, you will need to have a NIF (Número de Identificação Fiscal or Número de Contribuinte), which you can obtain from your local tax office – Finanças (Finances).
 This is your Tax Identification number in Portugal that you will need to make transactions in Portugal.

 Although not mandatory, it is also recommended to have a Portuguese bank account, to avoid transaction costs.